 Dean and I moved to the other side of the country to renovate an old house, temporarily at first but then the move became permanent.
-I left my career – helped by the fact that my last contract was so stressful I ended up in hospital with a suspected stroke!
+I left my career – helped by the fact that my last contract was so stressful I ended up in hospital with a suspected stroke, yikes!

 At the same time, this girl came into our lives.
 I’m no great fan of calling pets ‘fur babies’ but Foxy (not Roxy, as I called her on here to protect her identity, ha) definitely brought with her so much healing and made life fun again.

-We adopted Frankie a few months later, together with our old boy Sam they are the absolute sunshine of my days and have brought so much into my life – fun, knowledge, opportunities, people, embarrassing situations…
+We adopted Frankie a few months later, together with our old boy Sam they are the absolute sunshine of my days and have brought so much into my life – fun, new knowledge, opportunities, people, embarrassing situations…

 I always wanted to run my own business so Foxy was the inspiration behind my small e-commerce pet product company.
 I also used my love of the internet and my background in television production to start my own marketing and video company.
-They’re both small, right now, because we are still establishing our/Dean’s building business, and having joined him in that I’m still learning how to do it right, but they’re ticking away at a manageable level and they will flourish when the time is right.
+They’re both small, right now, because we are still establishing our/Dean’s building business, and having only just joined him in that I’m still learning how to do business, but they’re ticking away at a manageable level and they will flourish when the time is right.

 Most terrifyingly of all, I decided to go public!
 I recently started a blog and a YouTube channel, Project Life Success, to record my journey and hopefully to be able to share with others who are wondering how on earth to run a business.
 I spent years wondering what and how to do it and if I can help someone get started faster that would be fantastic.

 Being ‘out there’ is both terrifying and liberating – I am tired of hiding behind the shame of failing to conceive.